-Email: richard then the @ sign then richardbercuson dot ca (no spaces)
+Email me: richard then the @ sign then richardbercuson dot ca (no spaces)

 My careers as a writer, hockey coach and teacher have co-existed and intersected for over 40 years.
-(No matter how old I get, I plan to continue to use the number 40.
+(No matter how old I get, I will to continue to use the number 40.
 Anything more sounds ancient.)
 The best of all worlds.
 I’m still not sure what I want to do when I grow up.

 My writings have bounced back and forth from non-fiction to fiction, with large dollops in between of editing and doing all the other marvellous tasks we did at small newspapers and magazines.
 In fact, I still do some of them.
 From my hometown of Montreal to Ottawa and while in Europe, I’ve written about a myriad of topics related to coaching and hockey.
 There have been newspaper and magazine columns, feature stories, media spots, and provocative essays, or so I thought.
 (See below for a more complete list.)

 Fiction bit me in the 80s and took a bigger bite in the 90s leading to some successes with short stories and plays.
 Some ideas continue to be reworked and will find new homes shortly.
 I garnered a national award, Canada’s Arthur Ellis for best mystery short story, and won a couple of regional humour awards.
 I performed alchemy on some short stories by transposing a few to the stage.